HolyBlackCat/cpp-tutorials/tooling/articles/debugging_in_terminal.md

 LLDB and GDB are similar on the surface level.
 This article is written primarily for LLDB, but can be used for GDB as well.

+## Installing the debugger

+Install LLDB in MSYS2: `pacman -S mingw-w64-clang-x86_64-lldb`. *([Why not the official Clang installer?](/tooling/articles/why_not_official_clang_installer.md))*

+Confirm that it works by running `lldb --version`.

+Or if you prefer GDB, install it using `pacman -S mingw-w64-clang-x86_64-gdb` and check it with `gdb --version`.

+(⚠ Those installation commands assume you've been following the previous chapters of the tutorial as is.
+If you instead configured MSYS2 in some other manner, you might need to pick a different version of LLDB/GDB, since MSYS2 provides multiple.
+Consult [this page](./variations/determining_msys2_env.md) for more details, or follow the tutorial from the beginning, reinstalling everything exactly as recommended.)

+## Debugging in a terminal

 ## Debugging in a terminal

 Go read [Terminal for Dummies](/tooling/articles/terminal_for_dummies.md) if you haven't already.